-When I started this experiment, it wasn’t for any other reason than to focus on my work and eliminate distractions.
+When I started this experiment (7 days with NO phone or social media), it wasn’t for any other reason than to focus on my work and eliminate distractions.
 I didn’t intend on writing a follow up blog but I’ve had some interesting insights so far (I’m starting this draft on day 3) and will document the remaining days here until completion.

 I think some of my radical ideas come from Tim Ferris.
 For anyone who has read his book, The 4 Hour Workweek, you understand what I mean.
 Less than halfway into the book I was unsubscribing from every newsletter, setting up autoresponders and thinking of new ways to be more effective with my time (like setting up phone calls rather than in-person meetings when it makes more sense).
 A couple of the questions from the book run through my mind often, particularly:

 - Am I being productive or just active?

 - Am I inventing things to do to avoid the important?

 - If this is the only thing I accomplish today, will I be satisfied with my day?

 The challenge for me has been, now that I have this awareness and I notice what I’m doing, how do I stop doing it?
 I’m not always the most disciplined person, so at times, I have to take drastic measures to test my strength, push myself and see what I’m capable of.
 Then, after an experiment like this, the goal is to strike a balance between the habits I had before and the new habits I’ve developed.